What do you need to do to submit an initial application?

 If the application meets the legal criteria, the work permit is sent to the Immigration Office.
 If the decision regarding residence is positive, a single permit will be issued by the Immigration Office.

-Please note: for the single permit, you or your representative must log in to the ‘Single Permit’ application to access the applications/notifications that have been added (and also to add the requested documents).
+Please note: you or your representative must log in to the ‘Single Permit’ application to access the applications/notifications that have been added (and also to add the requested documents).

 How long is the permit valid for?